TDStrasser/KookaBlockly-Reference/docs/source/using.rst

    The Inspection Buttons: Show script and Show display

 Show display
-  This button which will open a window on which the attached **Kookaberry** is shown in virtual form.
+  This button which will open a window, shown in :numref:`kblocklyshowdisplay`, on which the attached **Kookaberry** is shown in virtual form.
   This includes the **Kookaberry**'s display, LEDs, buttons A to D and reset, and a button to start the **Kookaberry**'s internal menu.

   The display will mirror the physical display on the **Kookaberry**.